DeeNewcum/dotfiles/README.md

 * my [Thunderbird profile](https://github.com/DeeNewcum/dotfiles/issues/15#issuecomment-6276610), particularly the message filters
 * my [Android Tasker](http://lifehacker.com/5599116/how-to-turn-your-android-phone-into-a-fully+automated-superphone) scripts
 * my [Tropo.com](http://www.tropo.com/) scripts
   * Despite the fact that Tropo.com's main use-case is large-scale applications, it "[is always free for developer use, it's not a limited time offer](https://www.tropo.com/docs/scripting/faq.htm)".
-This makes it very handy for building personal utilities. (eg. the [Google Voice enhancement that allows forwarding to a number with an extension](http://blog.tropo.com/2011/05/13/extending-googevoice-with-tropo/))
+This makes it very handy for building personal utilities. (eg. the [Google Voice enhancement that makes it possible for Google Voice to forward to a number that requires an extension](http://blog.tropo.com/2011/05/13/extending-googevoice-with-tropo/))

 ## Similar projects ##